devrajgupta3953-alt/Quiz-Master-Fix/README.md

 <img width="1200" height="475" alt="GHBanner" src="https://i.ibb.co/5xjWDtLH/Screenshot-2026-04-26-105954.png" />
 </div>

-# QuizMaster for all your quiz hosts and quizzers!
+# QuizMaster for all the quiz hosts and quizzers!

 This app contains everything that a simple quiz needs!!